tarwn/lessthandot-hugo/blogs/content/posts/2012-03-23-managing-your-filegroups.md

 GO
 ```

 Now you can rerun the query to see where all the indexes are.
-If you have any non-clustered indexes you’ll notice that they didn’t get moved to the secondary filegroup when you moved the table.
+If you have any non-clustered indexes you'll notice that they didn't get moved to the secondary filegroup when you moved the table.
 GRR!
 However, this could be a good thing if you want to seperate out the reeds for your non-clustered and clustered indexes.
 For my purposes I chose to keep them on the same filegroup.

 To move the stragglers using SSMS right click-properties on the index, go to storage, change the filegroup, and click ok.
 This should move the index.